-The presentation saw the whole group present, answer questions and even deliver a bit of self-composed, spoken poetry before a packed crowd of about 40 attendees at the Tehuacana room in Coates University Center, and it attracted coverage from the Express-News.
+The presentation saw the whole group present, answer questions and even deliver a bit of self-composed, spoken poetry before a packed crowd of about 40 attendees at the Tehuacana room in Coates Student Center, and it attracted coverage from the Express-News.
 Weber also went on to write an editorial in the Trinitonian on the issue of Confederate flags and nationalism.

 “I didn’t know Trinity has media institutions right here on campus,” Weber notes.
 “You might hear some stuff you don’t like, but that means it’s easier to start these difficult conversations, too.”